 2. It is much easier to have a listing next to your home property

-Honestly, I don’t know if it would be worth it for us to run an Airbnb if we had to drive every time we needed to clean the property.
-With our current situation, we merely have to pop on over and bring supplies back and forth from our pantry.
-We couldn’t do that if there was a drive involved.
+Honestly, I don’t know if it would be worth it for me to run an Airbnb if I had to drive every time I needed to clean the property.
+With my current situation, I merely have to pop on over and bring supplies back and forth from my pantry.
+I couldn’t do that if there was a drive involved.

 3. Always greet your guests

 I’ve read some blog posts that suggest that this isn’t necessary.
 I disagree.
 If you live right next to the guesthouse, the guests expect a quick hello and meet and greet.
-On the rare occasion when we haven’t greeted our guests, we will often receive a slightly lower rating.
+On the rare occasion when I haven’t greeted our guests, I will often receive a slightly lower rating.
 Guests are less likely to downrate you if they know what your face looks like and that you’re a human being.
-We’ve even had guest come up to our porch to introduce themselves because they want to meet the faces behind the rental.
+I’ve even had guest come up to our porch to introduce themselves because they want to meet the faces behind the rental.
 I promise, greeting your guests is important.

 4. Little touches are important

-We have a basket of snacks in our guesthouse and some toiletries in our bathroom.
-We also have some local magazines and brochures that advise guests about the area.
-Folks always comment on the ammenities in reviews so I know that they notice that difference.
+I have a basket of snacks in our guesthouse and some toiletries in our bathroom.
+I also have some local magazines and brochures that advise guests about the area.
+Folks always comment on the amenities in reviews so I know that they notice that difference.
 It’s only costs a small amount, and it adds so much value to the listing.
 People love to know that they can wake up and make a morning coffee without having to run out to the store.

 5. Have signs that explain everything – even the obvious.

-Our shower requires you to turn the handle to get hot water.
+Our shower requires you to turn the handle only slightly to get hot water.
 We included that information in our welcome sign because we had many messages about only getting cold water.
 A thermostat controls the gas fireplace.
-We had to place a sign next to the thermostat because folks were breaking into the fireplace trying to figure out how it works.
-We’ve even had couples run the heat and the air conditioning at the same time (yep).
+I had to place a sign next to the thermostat because folks were breaking into the fireplace trying to figure out how it works.
+I’ve even had couples run the heat and the air conditioning at the same time (yep).

-We now have a handy-dandy sign that greets everyone right as they enter.
-We advice all the guest to read the sign over when first arrive.
+I now have a handy-dandy sign that greets everyone right as they enter.
+I advice all the guests to read the sign over when they first arrive.
 It has alleviated most of the issues.

 6. Use professional photos